 An existing fireplace opening can be bricked up or sealed with a register plate.
 A short length of suitable quality rigid flue pipe of a minimum 125mm internal diameter may then be used to connect the stove to the chimney.
 A maximum of 150mm horizontal flue pipe can be used.
 This flue pipe should conform to Building Regulations.
-Ensure that the pipe end is no closer than 76mm to the side or rear chimney walls if entering the flue way anything other then vertically.
+If the connecting pipe enters the vertical flue way at any other angle except vertically, ensure that the pipe end is no closer (along the direction of the pipe) than 76mm to the side or rear chimney walls.
 Ideally, the old fireplace should be filled in so that there is a smooth streamlined entry into the flue way.
 It is essential that all connections between the stove and chimney-flue are sealed and made airtight with sealing rope, clamping rings and/or fire cement or heat resisting cement where required.